I’ve got a new boss and it’s not working out the way I’d hoped.

 A twist to those options is that I could get canned before Q1 even comes around.
 Maybe they decide that there are too many middle managers and because my boss is keeping an arm’s length, I should read the tea leaves and get out of Dodge?
 My Spidey-sense is tingling…

 If I were to get the cane in the next couple of months, at least there’s a severance package involved.
 I’m a bit behind in savings that are supposed to go into the Vanguard VTSAX fund and that’s why I’m a little nervous about this whole operation.

-Fortunately, we’re emerging from those clouds without any big impacts to the bottom line.
-I managed to sign on a tenant last night (huge sigh of relief) to avoid the first month of vacancy since I started this racket back in early 2013.
+Fortunately, we’re emerging from those clouds without any big impacts on the bottom line.
+I managed to sign on a tenant last night (a huge sigh of relief) to avoid the first month of vacancy since I started this racket back in early 2013.
 Mrs. Cubert’s new clinic is amazing, and she’ll be ready for her slate of clients tomorrow.

 The Future of Abandoned Cubicle

 Over the turkey break, I started to ponder the blog and where this little opinion factory is headed going forward.
 I have to learn over and over again that I kind of enjoy writing.

 It’s amusing because I spend way too much time optimizing other aspects of running a WordPress site (theme tweaks, site speed enhancements, SEO riddles, and finding a sweet spot for ads…)

 Getting back to simply sharing the ups and downs of the journey is the original DNA of this blog and I want to get back to that a bit more.
 I’m grateful to all of you readers.
 Your opinions and ideas are like gold.
 The conversation forces some decisions that otherwise I’d waffle over for far too long if left to my internal calculations…